W-algebras associated to surfaces: Introduction

+Finally, we assume that $\{\CT_c\}$ which appear in \eqref{eqn:univ decomp} are actually locally free sheaves on $\CM$ whose exterior powers generate $K_{\CM_{(r,c_1,c_2)}}$ as a ring, for any $c_2 \in \BZ$. \\

+Assumption B holds for $S = \BP^2$, as shown in \cite[Example 3.12]{Univ}.
+More generally, all statements of Assumption B hold for rational surfaces (see \cite{Markman}) except maybe the fact that $\CT_c$ thus obtained are locally free (although we believe that the results of Subsection \ref{sub:proof ass b} do not crucially require this fact, only our terminology does). \\

+In general, the full statement of Conjecture \ref{conj:shuf acts} would follow if one knew that the the algebra $\CA$ is contained inside the $K$--theoretic Hall algebra in the sense of \cite{SV}, but this fact is open (see \cite{Min} for certain results when $S = T^*C$ is the cotangent bundle to a curve).
 When $S = \BA^2$, Theorem \ref{thm:w acts} was proved in \cite{W} using the fact that the group $\km$ is (generically) an irreducible module for the $W$--algebra.
 We do not have this feature for a general surface $S$, and we have little control on the size of the abelian group $\km$.
 Instead, we give a geometric proof of Theorem \ref{thm:w acts} in Section \ref{sec:w acts}, which admits an obvious lift to the level of functors between derived categories.
-Let us mention certain possible avenues for generalizing our results.
+Let us mention certain possible avenues for generalizing our results. \\

 \begin{enumerate}

 \item Do the results in the present paper hold without Assumption A, namely the fact that $\gcd(r,c_1 \cdot H)=1$?
 This would involve replacing universal sheaves by quasi-universal or twisted sheaves in all our definitions and computations, and we make no claims about the technical difficulties that may arise. \\